-Athena is a Chartered Psychologist working as a Research Fellow on the COlorectal Cancer and COvid (COCO) project.
+Athena is a Chartered Psychologist working as a Research Fellow on the Together Project.
 She gained her undergraduate degree in Psychology and later completed an MSc in Health Psychology at the University College London.
 Her Master’s thesis involved a 3-arm quasi-experimental design testing the effectiveness of a positive psychology technique for its effects on wellbeing, self-efficacy, health behaviours, health values, beliefs about medicine and stress.

 After qualifying, she started working in the Behavioural Science Team at Public Health England.
 During this time, she conducted a scoping review on the trends in theory use across the behavioural science literature and research on emergencies and outbreaks.
 She also conducted qualitative interviews with individuals who were deployed to West Africa during the Ebola crisis.